axelvaldez/radical-companies/_posts/RADICAL COMPANIES/2022-04-28-The-Weakmess-of-Progressive-Organizations.markdown

 image:    "10-progressive-org-structures.png"
 ---

 <div style="display:none;">Co-management is a step away from the <span style="font-size:smaller; ">FIAT</span> hierarchy, and that's good.
-However, co-management by itself is only temporary: we must have co-ownership to give it permanence.</div>
+However, by itself it doesn't last: we must have co-ownership for a robust, long-term organization.</div>

 <h2>Common Denominator: Owner-Boss</h2>